sajusal/n97-sonic/README.md

 ## Configure L2 EVPN-VXLAN

-> <p style="color:red">!!!
-If you would like to skip configuring BGP and directly start with this section,
-> point the startup config file location in your topology file (srl-evpn.clab.yml) to `configs/fabric/startup-with-bgp/leaf1-startup-bgp.cfg (for Leaf1)`</p>

 Now that we have established our underlay and overlay connectivity, our next step is to configure the Layer 2 EVPN-VXLAN instance.

 The objective is to establish a connection between Client 1 (connected to Leaf1) and Client 3 (connected to Leaf2).